mmagavi/hack-brown2025/README.md

 # Goals

 1. What our extension looks like upon opening
-2. How we get text from the page
+2. How we get text from the page, get url from chrome for scraping
 3. API calls - ask the question to the model, input & output
 4. Output format, look
 5. Loading